 Paclitaxel may also be used for other purposes not listed in this medication guide.

-What are the possible side effects of paclitaxel (Taxol)?
+What are the possible side effects of paclitaxel (Paclitaxel Tablets)?

 - numbness, tingling, or burning pain in your hands or feet;

-- increased blood pressure (severe headache, blurred vision, buzzing in your ears, anxiety, confusion, chest pain, shortness of breath, uneven heartbeats); or
+- increased blood pressure (severe headache, blurred vision, buzzing in your ears, anxiety, confusion, uneven heartbeats).

 Less serious side effects may include: